 When are the Mountain Bike Rides?
 Riders can challenge their skill set on singletrack and ranch roads, at their own pace during Free Monday Night MTB or join a scheduled tour.
 Educational Mountain Bike tours are lead by SVC volunteer Docents, typically on the third Saturday of the month from June through October.
 Every Monday Night Rides are held in partnership with Folsom Auburn Trail Rider's Association (FATRAC) from June through October from 4pm-Dusk.

-How can we help give back to Open Spcae?
+How can we help give back to Open Space?

-To register please visit our website.
-To schedule group service projects or special events e-mail email@example.com
+To register for events, please visit our calendar.
+To schedule group service projects or special events, or for any additional information please e-mail email@example.com

 Want to know MORE?
 Visit our online calendar of events here.